gauthig/paloalto_elk/README.md

-Palo Alto Networks PAN-OS v9.1+ Elastic Stack v7.x Configuration
+Palo Alto Networks PAN-OS v8.1-10.0 Elastic Stack v7.x Configuration

 There are several Palo Alto projects for ELK but most seem to be vacated with no updates in the past year.
-Also could not find any with PAN-OS 9.1+ expanded logs (SD-Wan).
+Also could not find any with PAN-OS 9 or 10+ expanded logs (SD-Wan).
 <ur>
 <br>